Icofunding/Legal/Terms and Conditions (EN).md

 ### 4. <a name="dispute-with-others">**Dispute with Others**</a>

-Icofunding has the right to manage disputes betwieen you and other users, with no obligation with that regard.
+Icofunding has the right to manage disputes between you and other users in the context of your use of the Services, with no obligation on that regard.

 ### 5. <a name="company-rights">**Company Rights**</a>